YasharF/semantic-auto-release/README.md

 # semantic-auto-release

-Automated, secure, PR‑based semantic release flow for npm packages using Conventional Commits.
+Automated semantic release flow for npm packages using Conventional Commits

-Designed for protected main branches with zero manual publishing, using a permanent, bot‑only staging branch for safe versioning and changelog generation.
+Addresses several shortcomings in standard semantic‑release setups, including:

+- Inability to work on repos with a protected default branch that requires a PR
+- Not updating `package.json` and `package-lock.json` versions
+- Not updating `CHANGES.md` in repos

-No personal access tokens (PATs) or admin‑level permissions are required — just a one‑time branch protection setup in the GitHub UI.
+No Github personal access tokens (PATs) or admin‑level permissions are required — just add an npm token in your repo's secrets as NPM_TOKEN.

 ## Quick start